Table of Contents

 From Colombo Port City (Sri Lanka) to Dumq (Oman) – Smart Cities have become the epitome of a new way of strategic thinking, financial lure, urbanistic ambitions, and technological challenges.
 With a large scope of technologies to be implemented, there’s enough room for digital signage solutions.
 Based on the framework of Konza’s city services, it’s relatively easy to create a map of a digital signage implementation:

 Support services for local commerce.
 From digital signage in retail, food and finance to information signage for tourists and businesses alike.
 Digital signage solutions like Kitcast can offer a scalable and easily adjustable network for any company, fitting into the smart city ecosystem – both for brick-and-mortar stores and outdoor digital signage advertising.
+They give a power to run complicated networks intuitively aided by the state-of-art management system.
+Cloud-based solutions have proven themselves to be a gamechanger in visual communications and smart cities can definitely benefit from their advantages.

 A digital signage network as a part of infrastructure and transport.
 From street directions to emergency warnings, from environmental billboards to transport-related information.
 City infrastructure is undergoing an enormous shift with technological advances and increasing the role of digital signage.
 From Smart Cars, Smart Roads and Smart Guidance – the area of application is increasingly versatile.
 Companies like ITESMEDIA offer a dynamic parking guidance system that transmits information to drivers and pedestrians in real time in order to avoid major infrastructure work.